 Option #2: In-Person Shoot With a Traditional Video Production Group

 While this process usually results in high-quality video, it’s also the most expensive option for your practice.
 Due to the cost, you may only be able to afford a single video, rather than the amount you need.
-It’s a common mistake to believe you need Super-Bowl quality video for digital marketing.
+It’s a common mistake to believe you need a Super-Bowl quality video for digital marketing.
 Unfortunately, this is not the case, and traditional video production work is often overpriced.

 Option #3: Remote VideoRemote video is a new option that allows you to create high-quality videos without an in-person shoot.
-The benefit is that you can create high-quality video at a fraction of the cost of a traditional in-person shoot.
+The benefit is that you can create high-quality videos at a fraction of the cost of a traditional in-person shoot.
 This is done through software that allows a remote team that directs and controls video shots through your mobile device or computer.
 In fact, at RUNNER, we offer a turnkey “done for you” remote video production service that even includes the audio and lighting equipment you need to separate yourself from other practices.
 Here’s an example of a remote video we created.

 Learn more about our remote video service and reach out with any questions you may have.